-During Fiscal 2013, the Committee awarded additional stock options to the Chairman of Voxx and named executive officers with an incentive price of \$6.79 per share, with all shares vesting on July 1, 2013.
-During Fiscal 2013, 26,250 of prior stock option awards with an exercise price of \$6.37 expired unexercised.
-The number of outstanding awards for the Chairman and each named executive officer is set forth in the Outstanding Equity Awards at 2013 Fiscal Year End table below.
+During Fiscal 2013, the Committee awarded stock options to the Chairman of VOXX and named executive officers with an incentive price of \$6.79 per share, with all shares vesting on July 1, 2013.
+During Fiscal 2014, no stock option awards expired unexercised.
+The number of outstanding awards for the Chairman and each named executive officer is set forth in the Outstanding Equity Awards at 2014 Fiscal Year End table below.